yiisoft/router/README.md

 // Add middleware to your middleware handler of choice.
 ```

-In case of a route match router middleware executes handler middleware attached to the route.
+When a route matches router middleware executes handler middleware attached to the route.
 If there is no match, next
 application middleware processes the request.

 ### Automatic responses